Monster Hunter: World: Quests and combat

 After taking a quest in Astera, or after choosing to simply go on an open-ended expedition, the player is taken to a base camp in one of six large regions that make up the New World.
-Each region is made up of numbered zones, but unlike previous Monster Hunter games, these zones are seamlessly connected, and there are no loading screens when moving between zones.
+Each region is made up of numbered zones, but unlike previous Monster Hunter games, these zones are seamlessly connected, and there are no loading screens when moving between them.
 The player must traverse zone to zone, though they can quick-travel to any of the base camps in that particular region when outside of combat.
-From camp, the player can acquire limited provisions, rest to restore their health, and new to World, have a meal that provides limited-time buffs to the player.
-The player sets out to track down monsters, which in World is aided with the use of Scout flies, which hover near tracks and other signs of large monsters, or highlight resources that the player can collect such as flora, ores, bones, and insects.
-Investigating the traces of the monster leads to improving the Scout flies' abilities for the quest, eventually enabling them to lead the player via their glowing flight path towards the monster they seek; further, investigating these help the player to gain research towards the monster that helps them gain insight on its strengths, weaknesses, and behavior.
+From camp, the player can acquire limited provisions, rest to restore their health, and new to World, have a meal at a canteen functionally identical to the one at Astera.
+The player sets out to track down monsters, which in World is aided with the use of Scoutflies, which hover near tracks and other signs of large monsters, or highlight resources that the player can collect such as flora, ores, bones, and insects.
+Investigating the traces of the monster leads to improving the Scoutflies' abilities for the quest, eventually enabling them to lead the player via their glowing flight path towards the monster they seek.
+Further, investigating these will increase the research level towards the monster, granting insight on its strengths, weaknesses, and behavior.

 Once a monster is located, the player can take several approaches to either slay or capture it using traps once sufficiently weakened, using a combination of their weapons and items they are carrying.
 As a monster is weakened, its tactics will often change, frequently becoming more aggressive, or fleeing to a lair to rest or find food to recover.
 The player has additional tools within World for combat.
-Each player has a Slinger, a tool that can be used to fire small projectiles like rocks at the monster to damage it or cause other debuffs, or can be used as a grappling hook to reach higher elevations or pull-down objects onto a monster.
-A new type of tool called a Mantle can be used for a limited amount of time; these cloak-like objects provide a buff to the player, such as acting like a ghillie suit to reduce the chances of monsters detecting the player.
+Each player has a Slinger, a tool that can be used to fire small projectiles such as rocks at the monster to damage it or cause other debuffs, or can be used as a grappling hook to reach higher elevations.
+Environmental hazards such as boulders can be shot or grappled down with the Slinger to damage the monster.
+A new type of tool called a Mantle can be used for a limited amount of time; these cloak-like objects provide a buff to the player, such as negating a fixed amount of damage taken or reducing the chances of monsters detecting the player.
 Furthermore, the player has opportunities to use the environment strategically against the monster, such as bursting a natural dam to flood out a monster, or leading a monster into another monster's den to cause them to fight each other.
 The game includes a dynamic weather system and day-night cycle, which can affect the behavior of some monsters mid-quest.